 This Coconut Milk Kitchari is:

 I’ve been reading so much about Ayurveda and how small and simple food and lifestyle changes can make a big impact.
-I now do tongue scraping and coconut oil massage (abhyanga) in the morning, and the later is especially helpful for dry skin in the winter!
+I now do tongue scraping and coconut oil pulling (abhyanga) in the morning, and the later is especially helpful for dry skin in the winter!

-Adding this kitchari to my recipe roundup is great for those weeks when I’ve overindulged a little too much and want something light, healing, and comforting for lunch or dinner.
+Adding this kitchari to my recipe roundup is great for those weeks when I want something light and comforting for lunch or dinner.

 What’s In This Ayurveda Kitchari Recipe?